al-fred-o/al-fred-o.github.io/_pages/teaching.md

 ##### Physics
 - Special Relativity (*PHYS-23) instructed by Prof. Theresa Lynn
-- Mechanics and Wave Motion (PHYS-24) instructed by Prof. Theresa Lynn
+- Mechanics and Wave Motion (PHYS-24) instructed by Prof. Vatche Sahakian

+#### Misc.
+I have served as both an instructor and curriculum manager/developer for [InpsiritAI](https://www.inspiritai.com/) for both their AI Scholars and AI Deep Dive programs.
+-
 *Offered as intensive half-semester courses as part of academic curriculum

-Under construction
+site under construction